w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ## Asynchronous Backing on Polkadot

-Compared to synchronous backing, in asynchronous backing a parablock may be at different stages between generation and inclusion, and multiple parablocks can be processed simultaneously (in parallel) if needed.
-Most notably, parablock N + 1 can be generated and backed while its predecessor, parablock N, is undergoing inclusion on the relay chain.
-Processes can occur while their ancestors are included on the relay chain.

-This pipeline will allow [collators](./learn-parachains-protocol.md#collators) to include an estimated ~3-5x more transactions/data while speeding up parachain block times from 12 to 6 seconds.
-In short, Polkadot with asynchronous backing will deliver an estimated ~6-10x more blockspace to its parachains.

 Asynchronous Backing has three overarching goals:

 1. Decrease parachain block (parablock) validation time to **6 seconds** from **12 seconds**